idiomeo/github_contribution_feed/README.md

 If you only want to fill in one single year, set **Start year** and **End year** to the same value.

 ### 4️⃣ Wait for the script to finish

-Because the script repeatedly calls `git commit` to forge the history, it will take some time.
+Since the script needs to repeatedly call `git commit` to fabricate the commit history, you will have to wait for a while (the waiting time is proportional to the length of the chosen year range).

-(If you worry about security due to the long runtime: the entire script is a **single file** of only **164 lines**, so you can review it quickly; **it is absolutely safe**.)
+(If the long runtime makes you worry about security: the entire script is stored in **one single file** containing only **164 lines**, so you can quickly review it at any time—it is **absolutely safe**.)

-After a few minutes, your profile will be covered with green squares!
+When the script finishes, your profile page will be filled with large blocks of green squares!
 ![Show](./picture/target_show.png)

 ---